Irish paper money

 Limerick soviet 5 ShillingsLimerick soviet 5 Shillings cancelledpictures of Limerick Soviet notes

-This page is under active revision: Revision to reflect new research and newly discovered examples of notes.
-Addition of detailed references, with urls where available.
+This page is always under active revision to reflect new research and newly discovered examples of notes.
+Addition and further references and reading resources, with urls where available.
 Latest information is on the LSNC discussion board.

 Limerick Soviet, April 1919